 Women in STEM Statistics – General Outlook for Female STEM Workforce

-Following our findings from UCAS data provided by HESA, we took a look at some of the Women in STEM statistics from the 2018 workforce WISE campaign.
+Following our findings from UCAS data provided by HESA, we took a look at some of the Women in STEM statistics from the 2018 and 2019 workforce WISE campaigns.
 The organisation uses the Office for National Statistics Labour Force Survey data for generating statistics on women in the UK STEM workforce.

 Women in STEM workforce

 2018 – 908,318 – 22%